jbakse/compform_site/content/tiles/index.md

 This point scheme generates a unique value for every combination of neighboring tile states.

-The following example uses this approach to draw a road using a edge-mapped tile set with a 1-bit map.
+### Roadway

+This example demonstrates the above approach.
 You can click grid squares to toggle them on and off.

 {% js-lab "sketches/tilemapper.js" %}